 Rhode Island Veterans Administration, Veterans Home Additions and Renovations

-$94 million, state-of-the-art 208 bed facility providing skilled nursing and residential care on 49 acres supporting our veterans and their families.
+State-of-the-art, $110 million, 208 bed facility providing skilled nursing and residential care on 49 acres supporting our veterans and their families.

-To make room for the new construction, the existing 60-foot tall 1890’s Water Tower needed to be relocated.
+To make room for the new construction, the existing 60-foot tall 1890’s Water Tower was relocated.
 The structure was moved at a speed of one mile per hour, taking nearly three hours via the use of “tire dollies.”
 Click here to watch the Tower Move, courtesy of RKNR Media.

 A video of a flyover the site in June 2016 is shown below (courtesy of JP Cloutier):